MicrosoftCloudEssentials-LearningHub/AzureFunctionApp-TempUsage/scenario2-optimized/README.md

 - **SCM Separation (Function App Environment Variables)**: Disabled for better performance

+  > SCM stands for Source Control Management (Kudu), used for advanced diagnostics and deployment.
+  > Setting this to true means SCM (Kudu) and the main app run in the same process. `Increases performance and reduces resource consumption, but may reduce isolation between diagnostics and the main app`

   ```terraform
   # Disable SCM separation for better performance
   "WEBSITE_DISABLE_SCM_SEPARATION" = "true"